Back to top

 Test Prototype / Playable Demo

-Test prototypes and demos are usually made as a stepping stone towards larger projects, or simply a way to prove a concept.
-As such, they do not require any complex functionality or beautiful artwork.
-Such releases require minimal investment of time and resources, so they are the most affordable to make.
+Test prototypes and demos are usually used as stepping stones towards more significant projects or to prove a concept.
+As such, they do not require complex functionality or beautiful artwork.
+Such releases require minimal time and resources, making them the most affordable.

 At Game-Ace, the demo creation process goes like this: at the beginning, a client approaches us with an idea for a game.
-Our game designer reviews the idea and its various implementation options, and also checks the market for the existence of similar or matching concepts and titles made by competitors.
+Our game designer reviews the idea and its various implementation options and checks the market for similar or matching concepts and titles made by competitors.
 The findings are presented to the client for further review.

 Once this is done, the FDP (First Day Prototype) phase begins.
 We determine the minimal time it will take to check the viability of the proposed mechanics and prepare 2D concept art to demonstrate a visual style.
 Once the concept and mechanics are approved, we move on to the TP (Test Prototype) phase.

-The Test Prototype phase involves the creation of playable builds to be advertised on mobile marketplaces and/or several short video clips to gauge interest towards the game on the market.
+The Test Prototype phase involves creating playable builds to be advertised on mobile marketplaces and/or several short video clips to gauge interest in the game.
 This is precisely what constitutes our demo.

 Hyper-Casual Game

-Though these categories offer more content and variation to the player than MVP/Experimental, the mechanics are very repetitive, so less content is needed and the development price is still quite low.
+Though these categories offer more content and variation to the player than MVP/Experimental, the mechanics are repetitive, so less content is needed, and the mobile game development cost is still relatively low.

 Casual Game

-Casual games are those targeted at a particular type of player.
-This player does not play regularly or for very long stretches of time – they may just need something to entertain themselves with on the way to work or to take their mind off tasks during a break.
+Casual games are targeted at a particular type of player.
+This player does not play regularly or for very long periods—they may just need something to entertain themselves with on the way to work or to take their mind off tasks during a break.
 As a rule, casual games are very easy to play and do not require a significant investment of time.
 They have a few straightforward controls and appeal to adults and children alike.

 Casual titles tend to take up more memory, have more content, and implement more advanced features than hyper-casual ones, so their costs also tend to be greater.